data210g/gbccmarkdown/README.md

-A pacakge of R markdown templates.
+A package of R markdown templates.

 Currently, there's one `gbccmarkdown::default` :-)